 Meet the Expert

 Ryan Atlas is an experienced jeweler with Brilliant Earth.
-Located in San Francisco, California, Ryan is a seasoned creative design professional with extensive experience in the jewelry industry.
-Ryan has been at Brilliant Earth for over ten years, now overseeing all aspects of the jewelry design process.
+He is a creative design professional with extensive experience in the jewelry industry.

 Pros and Cons of Platinum Rings